aome510/spotify-player/README.md

 | `ReverseOrder`              | reverse the order of the track table (if any)         | `s r`              |

 To add new shortcuts or modify the default shortcuts, please refer to the [keymaps section](https://github.com/aome510/spotify-player/blob/master/doc/config.md#keymaps) in the configuration documentation.

+### Actions

+There will be a list of possible actions depending on the type of the corresponding Spotify item (track, album, artist, or playlist).
+For example, the list of available actions on a track is `[BrowseAlbum, BrowseArtist, BrowseRecommandations, AddTrackToPlaylist, SaveToLibrary]`.

+To get the list of actions on an item, call the `ShowActionsOnCurrentTrack` command or `ShowActionsOnSelectedItem` command.

 ### Search Page